-NCS delivers reports on any fraction of neuronal cell groups, at any specified interval.
-Reports include membrane voltage (current clamp mode), current (voltage clamp), spike-event-only timings (event-triggered), calcium concentrations, synaptic dynamics parameter states, and any Hodgkin-Huxley channel parameter.
+(voltage clamp), spike-event-only timings (eventtriggered), calcium concentrations, synaptic dynamics parameter states, and any HH channel parameter.
 Although NCS does not provide any direct visualization software, report files are straightforward to view in any graphics environment.
-Two such Matlab-based tools are available for download from the lab's web site (http://brain.unr.edu/publications/neuroplot.m; http://brain.unr.edu/publications/EVALCELLTRACINGS.zip).
+Two such Matlab-based tools are available for download from the lab's web site.14

 Benchmark.
-We ran the Vogels and Abbot (2005) benchmark under the conditions specified for the conductancebased integrate and fire model (see Benchmark 1 in Appendix 2), and obtained the expected irregularly-bursting sustained pattern (first second shown in Figure 11B).
+We ran the Vogels and Abbott (2005) benchmark under the conditions specified for the COBA IF model (see Benchmark 1 in Appendix B), and obtained the expected irregularly-bursting sustained pattern (first second shown in Fig. 11(b)).
 At the default 10:1 ratio of inhibitory to excitatory synaptic conductances, the overall mean firing rate was 15.9 Hz.

 The largest simulations to-date have been on the order of a million single-compartment neurons using membrane AHP, M, A-type channels.
-Neurons were connected by 1 trillion synapses using short-term and STDP dynamics; this required about 30 minutes on 120 CPUs to simulate one biological second (http://brain.unr.edu/publications/jf.pa Ripplinger et al., 2004).
-Intermediate-complexity simulations have examined multimodal sensory integration and information transfer (http://brain.unr.edu/publications/Maciokas_Dissertation_final.zip) , and genetic algorithm search for parameter sets which support learning of visual patterns (Drewes et al., 2004).
-Detailed work included evaluation of interneuronal membrane channels (Maciokas et al., 2005) underlying the spectrum of observed firing behaviors (Gupta et al., 2000), and potential roles in speech recognition (Blake and Goodman, 2002) and neuropathology (Kellogg et al., 1999; Wills et al., 1999; Wiebers et al., 2003; Opitz and Goodman, 2005).
-Recent developments focus on IP port-based real time input-output of the "brain" to remotely behaving and learning robots (http://brain.unr.edu/publications/jcm.hierarch_robotics.unr_ms_the sis03.pdf; http://brain.unr.edu/publications/JGKingThesis.pdf; Macera-Rios et al., 2004).

-The UNR Brain Computation Laboratory is presenting collaborating with the Brain Mind Institute of the Swiss EPFL.
-Their 8,000-CPU Blue Brain cluster (http://bluebrainproject.epfl.ch/) currently runs NCS alone or as in a hybrid configuration as an efficient synaptic messaging system with CPU-resident instances of NEU-RON.
+Neurons were connected by 1 trillion synapses using short-term and STDP dynamics; this required about 30 min on 120 CPUs to simulate one biological second (Ripplinger et al. 2004).
+Intermediate-complexity simulations have examined multimodal sensory integration and information transfer,15 and genetic algorithm search for parameter sets which support learning of visual patterns (Drewes et al. 2004).
+Detailed work included evaluation of interneuronal membrane channels (Maciokas et al. 2005) underlying the spectrum of observed firing behaviors (Gupta et al. 2000), and potential roles in speech recognition (Blake and Goodman 2002) and neuropathology (Kellogg et al. 1999; Wills et al. 1999; Wiebers et al. 2000; Opitz and Goodman 2005).
+Recent developments focus on IP port-based real time input-output of the "brain" to remotely behaving and learning robots.16 The UNR Brain Computation Laboratory is presenting collaborating with the Brain Mind Institute of the Swiss EPFL.
+Their 8,000-CPU Blue Brain cluster17 currently runs NCS alone or as in a hybrid configuration as an efficient synaptic messaging system with CPU-resident instances of NEURON.
 The Reno and Swiss teams are exploring ways to better calibrate simulated to living microcircuits, and to effect real-time robotic behaviors.
 Under continuing ONR support, the investigators and two graduate students provide part-time assistance to external users at no cost through e-mail and online documentation.
-User manual and programmer specifications with examples are available at http://brain.unr.edu/ncsDocs.
+User manual and programmer specifications with examples are available.18